 Definition:

-command stands for Print Working Directory.
+The pwd command stands for Present Working Directory.

 Syntax: